-456 C.7.
+C.7.
 Determining HP 7: Carcinogenic

-- Annex III to the WFD defines HP 7 'Carcinogenic' as: - 'waste which induces cancer or increases its incidence' - The WFD further explains that:
+Annex III to the WFD defines HP 7 'Carcinogenic' as:

+'waste which induces cancer or increases its incidence'

 'When a waste contains a substance classified by one of the following hazard class and category codes and hazard statement codes and exceeds or equals one of the following concentration limits shown in Table 6 [see Table 16 of this document], the waste shall be classified as hazardous by HP 7.
 When more than one substance classified as carcinogenic is present in a waste, an individual substance has to be present at or above the concentration limit for the waste to be classified as hazardous by HP 7.